ropable/penguins/README.md

 application source code is freely available according to the terms of the attached licence.

-# Installation
+## Installation

-This project requires a Python 2.7.* environment to run.
-For development, set up a virtual environment running a local copy of Python and then install the project dependencies using `pip`:
+The recommended way to set up this project for development is using [Poetry](https://python-poetry.org/docs/) to install and manage a virtual Python environment.
+With Poetry installed, change into the project directory and run:

-    pip install -r requirements.txt
+    poetry install

+Activate the virtualenv like so:

+    poetry shell

+To run Python commands in the activated virtualenv, thereafter run them like so:

+    python manage.py

+Manage new or updating project dependencies with Poetry also, like so:

+    poetry add newpackage==1.0

-# Environment variables
+## Environment variables

-This project uses environment variables (in a `.env` file) to define application settings.
+This project uses **python-dotenv** to set environment variables (in a `.env` file).
-Required settings are as follows:
+The following variables are required for the project to run:

     DATABASE_URL=postgis://USER:PASSWORD@HOST:PORT/DATABASE_NAME
     SECRET_KEY=ThisIsASecretKey
     GEOSERVER_URL=https://geoserver.url/geoserver
     LAYER_NAME=namespace:layer

-# Video uploads
+## Video uploads

 Captured videos are uploaded to Azure container storage as blobs.
 To serve videos, account credentials and the container name should be provided as environment variables